 The Ontario Student Drug Use and Health Survey (OSDUHS) is a health survey of Ontario students in grades 7 through 12, conducted every two years since 1977 by CAMH.
 It is the longest ongoing school survey in Canada, and one of the longest in the world.
-The main purpose of this anonymous survey is to describe trends in smoking, drinking, cannabis and other drug use, mental health, physical health, bullying, gambling, and other risk behaviours among Ontario students.
-For over 40 years the OSDUHS results have been helping public health professionals and governments develop programs and policies that ultimately improve the health and well-being of adolescents.
+The main purpose of this anonymous survey is to describe trends in drug use, mental health, physical health, bullying, gambling, and other risk behaviours among Ontario students.
+For over 40 years, the OSDUHS results have been helping public health professionals and governments develop programs and policies that ultimately improve the health and well-being of adolescents.

-These questions and answers are divided into four areas:
+These questions and answers are divided into five areas:

 - survey content